alessandroMazza1989/KPwikiJsTest/integration/tibco/tci/messaging.md

 ### Tutorial - Sample Project

+This sample project shows how to use the plug-in to send and receive messages using TIBCO ActiveMatrix BusinessWorks™ Plug-in for TIBCO eFTL™.

 **PROCESSES:**

-This sample project contains the following two processes:
+The project contains the following two processes:
 - **Publisher.bwp:** This process demonstrates how to use the eFTL plug-in to publish messages over the Tibco Cloud Messaging service.

-It is composed of a starter activity (*Timer*) and an *eFTLPublisher* activity, which is an asynchronous activity that takes input from the shared resource and publishes or sends messages to the TIBCO Cloud Messaging service.
+It is composed of a starter activity (*Timer*) and an *eFTLPublisher* activity, which is an asynchronous activity belonging to the eFTL library palette that takes input from the shared resource and publishes or sends messages to the TIBCO Cloud Messaging service.

 >![publisher.png](/publisher.png)
 > *The process *Publisher.bwp**